Lee Bum-young

-Lee Bum-young (Korean: 이범영; born 2 April 1989) is a South Korean footballer who currently plays as a goalkeeper for K League 1 club Suwon FC.
+Lee Bum-young (Korean: 이범영; born 2 April 1989) is a South Korean former footballer who played as a goalkeeper.

 Club career

 Lee signed a professional contract for Busan IPark in 2008, and played as the second-choice goalkeeper for Busan during his early career.
-He became Busan's first-choice goalkeeper since 2013, but he transferred to J1 League club Avispa Fukuoka after Busan was relegated to the K League 2 in 2015.
+He became Busan's first-choice goalkeeper in 2013, but he transferred to J1 League club Avispa Fukuoka after Busan was relegated to the K League 2 in 2015.

 International career

-Lee was selcected as a reserve goalkeeper for South Korean under-23 team for the 2012 Summer Olympics, and got opportunities after main goalkeeper Jung Sung-ryong was injured in the middle of the quarter-final match against Great Britain.
+Lee was selected as a reserve goalkeeper for the South Korean under-23 team for the 2012 Summer Olympics, and got opportunities after main goalkeeper Jung Sung-ryong was injured in the middle of the quarter-final match against Great Britain.
 He saved Daniel Sturridge's penalty in the penalty shoot-out of the quarter-final match, helping South Korea reach the semi-finals.
 He played as a starter for the first time in the next match against Brazil after his contribution.
 However, he conceded three goals to Brazil, losing the semi-final match.
-He couldn't appear in the bronze medal match due to his poor performance against Brazil.
+He did not play in the subsequent bronze medal match.

-Lee was included in South Korea's squad for the 2014 FIFA World Cup, but didn't play.
+Lee was included in South Korea's squad for the 2014 FIFA World Cup, but did not play.
 He made his senior international debut against Uruguay on 8 September 2014.

 Personal life

 Lee's younger brother Lee Bum-soo is also a goalkeeper.

+Lee played as a goalkeeper for South Korea in the 2025 Kings World Cup Nations, an international seven-a-side football tournament.